 For the past 20 years, women have represented about 50% (1) of new CPAs in the accounting profession.
-Yet today, women account for less than 9% (2) of all CFOs in business and industry and 21% (1) of partners in CPA firms nationwide
+Yet today, women account for only 14.3% (2) of Executive Officer positions in business and industry and 19% (1) of partners in CPA firms nationwide.

 Why is this issue a business imperative?

 The progress of women within the profession is a business imperative significantly tied to organizational sustainability, because:

 - Profession demographics are changing and baby boomers will be retiring in significant numbers during the next 10 years.

 - Sustainable growth models are at risk if a significant portion of the accounting profession is not maximizing its potential.

 - Viable exit strategies are impacted as women represent more than 50% of the profession but less than 25% of the owners.

 - Research shows a need for diverse talent to effectively address increased complexity in business.

 - Demographics in the marketplace are shifting to increased numbers of female business owners and decision makers and requests for proposals requiring a diverse team.

 - Firms are losing a significant portion of their eligible, talented candidates for partnership and succession.